-This post will show you short walking trails in the Everglades.
-Anhinga Trail which is one of the most popular Everglades trails and next to it is Gumbo Limbo Trail.
+This post will show you four short walking trails in the famous Everglades National Park, Florida.
+We will begin with the Anhinga Trail, one of the most popular Everglades trails, and also see the Gumbo Limbo Trail next to it.

 Everglades Trails on the Map

-The map shows the drive from Miami to Flamingo and back and I marked where the trails are.
-One way it will be 100 miles and two to three hours driving time.
+The map shows the driving itinerary from Miami to Flamingo and back and I marked the location of the short trails on the map.
+So the drive will be 100 miles one way which is a two to three hours drive.

 Walking trails in the Everglades: Anhinga bird

-Anhinga Trail is named after Anhinga bird that you can see many of here.
-The trail starts at the Royal Palm Visitor Centerwhich is a short drive from Everglades park entrance.
-The walking trail winds through sawgrass marshes and gives you an understanding of what the Everglades is like.
+Anhinga Trail is named after the Anhinga bird that you can see many of along the trail.
+The trail starts at the Royal Palm Visitor Center which is close to the Everglades park entrance.
+The one mile long Anhinga walking trail winds it way through sawgrass marshes and gives you a good understanding of what Everglades National Park is like.

-Here you can walk on an elevated boardwalk and observe the wildlife in the sawgrass marsh around you.
-It’s easy to see the birds and wildlife since they have built many observation platforms for that purpose.
-Also the alligators are right there, and so are the turtles and raccoons.
-And Anhinga birds, vultures and more birds.
+You will mainly walk on an elevated boardwalk from where it’s easy to observe the wildlife in the marsh and waters below.
+It’s easy to spot different kinds of birds and other water wildlife from the many observation platforms that are built for that purpose.
+Even the hungry alligators are right there, right below you, and so are the turtles and raccoons.
+And black and white Anhinga birds, ugly vultures and other wetland birds.

 Gumbo Limbo Trail